January 31st

 Commentary:

 It is hard to change the nature of certain things or people.
-The example given here is that of a snake -no matter how much milk is fed, it will only assist in strengthening the snake, and in turn, his poison.
+The example given here is that of a snake.
+No matter how much milk is fed, it will only work toward strengthening the snake, and in turn, his poison.
 He then strikes back with more ferociousness and tenacity.

 Similarly, patronizing the evil beings only brings harm.
-They incessantly work towards harming others, so staying away from such influences is the best remedy.
+They incessantly work towards harming others and pollute everything around them.
+Staying away from such influences is the best remedy.

 Know thy friends and foes.